-NORD is very grateful to Hal Dietz, MD, Professor, Institute of Genetic Medicine and the Department of Medicine and Pediatrics, Johns Hopkins University School of Medicine; Investigator, Howard Hughes Medical Institute, for assistance in the preparation of this report.
+NORD is very grateful to Hal Dietz, MD, Victor A. McKusick Professor of Medicine and Genetics, Institute of Genetic Medicine, Investigator, Howard Hughes Medical Institute, Johns Hopkins University School of Medicine, for assistance in the preparation of this report.

 Synonyms of Marfan Syndrome